Granitecosmos/ModularPowerArmor/README.md

 # Modular Power Armor

 Ever wondered why the Power Armor doesn't cover some bodyparts like the hands?
-Ever got annoyed because you can't have your truly lategame equipment because even Legenrady Power Armors aren't adequate?
+Ever got annoyed because you can't have your truly lategame equipment because even Legendary Power Armors aren't adequate?

 Well fear not, for I bring you Modular Power Armors!

 Probably inspired by Fallout 4's system and the fact that vanilla Power Armor kinda sucks, this aims to fix the issue!

 - Five tiers of Power Armor, the higher you go the better it becomes!
-- Modular here means every full set consists of four pieces: Chest, Leg, Arm and Helmet.
+- Modular means every full set consists of four pieces: Chest, Leg, Arm and Helmet.
 All four combined covers the entire body!
 Certain pieces will have specific bonuses at higher tiers, like Leg pieces adding an additional speed boost.
 - Cost also scales with tier, higher tiers requiring more advanced materials to craft!
 - Higher tier version requires the lower tier one in the crafting recipe.
 No waste, feel free to build the lower tiers because you'll have to anyway!
 - Additional research because this is supposed to be lategame stuff!